ja2-stracciatella/stracciatella-toolset/README.md

 # Stracciatella Toolset

-This is a desktop application to edit mods for JA2 Stracciatella.
+This is a prototye desktop application with the goal of being an editor for mods for JA2 Stracciatella.

 ## Features

 This app currently allows viewing json data for JA2 Stracciatella only.

-Missing or broken:

-- Dealer Inventories
+Some things might be missing or broken.

 ## Available Scripts